hunterryan0000/Ryans-JPMC-code/java/module-1/week-8/02_File_IO_Writing/exercise/README.md

     ```
 * Use the `less` command or your favorite text editor to verify the contents of the file are what you expect them to be.
 * The input filename must be the prefix—the first part of the filename—followed by a dash (`-`), then the number of the current file, and finally ending with the file extension of the input file.
 For instance, if the name of the file is `big-old-file.md`, the filenames must be `big-old-file-1.md`, `big-old-file-2.md`, etc.
-* Output files are written to the directory the input file is in.
+* Write the output files to the same directory the input file is in.
 * The application must run and exit.
 You shouldn't need to press a key to stop the application.

 ## Tips and tricks

 ### Use the `wc` command to verify your work

 Verify your work on the command line by running the `wc` command specified in the requirements.
-The `wc` command displays the number of lines, words, and bytes contained in each input file, or standard input—if no file is specified—to the standard output.
+The `wc` command displays the number of lines, words, and bytes contained in each input file.

-A line is defined as a string of characters delimited by a newline character.
+The definition of a line is a string of characters ending with a newline character.
 Characters beyond the final newline character aren't included in the line count.
 The `-l` flag determines the number of lines in the file, and the `-w` flag determines the number of words in the file.

-For more information about what `wc` provides, try typing `man wc`.
-You can use `man` in the terminal with any command to learn more about the command and how it works.
+For more information about what `wc` provides, try typing `wc --help`.
+Many commands in the terminal have a `--help` option to help the user learn more about the command and how it works.

 ### Learn more about the File class